amir-candido/amir-candido.tech/content/page/about/index.md

 ---

 Hi, I’m Amir Candido—a self-taught web developer based in Edmonton, Canada.
-I’m passionate about creating engaging, high-performance web applications, and I’ve spent the past eight-plus years honing my craft, primarily in PHP, WordPress, and WooCommerce development.
+I’m passionate about creating well-architected, scalable, and user-friendly web applications.
+I’ve spent the past eight-plus years honing my craft, primarily in PHP, Javascript, WordPress, and WooCommerce development.

 ## What I Do

-- **Web Development:** I specialize in developing and optimizing WordPress applications, custom WooCommerce solutions, and integrating APIs for seamless functionality.
+- **Web Development:** I specialize in developing and optimizing custom WooCommerce solutions, and integrating APIs for seamless functionality.
 - **Front-End & Back-End Expertise:** With a strong command of PHP, JavaScript (including ReactJs and NodeJs), and MySQL, I design full-stack solutions that cater to modern web standards.
-- **API Integrations:** I’ve worked extensively with RESTful APIs—including those for Facebook, Twitter, and LinkedIn—ensuring smooth communication between platforms.
+- **API Integrations:** I’ve worked extensively with RESTful APIs—including those for Wordpress, WooCommerce, as well as coding APIs from scratch.
 - **Cloud & Tools:** As an AWS Certified Solutions Developer and Associate, I leverage cloud services alongside tools like Docker, Git, and Chrome Web Developer Tools to streamline development workflows.

 ## My Background